wallarm/product-documentation/docs/user-guides/rules/add-rule.md

 The point value must match with the comparison argument in any case.
 For example: `example`, `ExAmple`, `exampLe` match with the point value `example`.

-!!! info "IEQUAL in WAF node 2.8 or lower"
-    The IEQUAL type is supported only in WAF node 2.10 and higher.
-In other versions, IEQUAL is considered as EQUAL.

 #### REGEX

 The point value must match the regular expression.